 Group B: Wednesday, October 19th, 1:30PM to 3:00PM

 This reading group is open to Loyola University Chicago faculty from all campuses.
 Please contact HankCenter@luc.edu with any inquiries.

-The Joan and Bill Hank Center for the Catholic Intellectual Heritage (CCIH) is pleased to organize our new Faculty Reading Group for this coming spring semester.
+The Joan and Bill Hank Center for the Catholic Intellectual Heritage (CCIH) was pleased to organize our new Faculty Reading Group for the Fall 2016 semester.
 Whether reading classics from the Catholic literary heritage or new works by contemporary authors, the CCIH gives Loyola faculty an opportunity for a collegial gathering to read and discuss texts that resonate with the Catholic imagination.

-Phil Klay will join us on campus on October 20th for a lecture and conversation entitled "Religious Faith and Modern War."
+Phil Klay also joined us on campus on October 20th for a lecture and conversation entitled "Religious Faith and Modern War."